HomePittsburgh: A Geek HistorySir Arthur Conan Doyle Lectures on Spiritualism

 “His lectures took two forms, the photographic and the philosophical,” historian Martin Booth explains in The Doctor and the Detective: A Biography of Sir Arthur Conan Doyle, published in 2000.
 “The former consisted of a magic lantern slide show of recorded phenomena including apports and spirit photographs.
 Once the audience, which in those days generally believed in the veracity of the camera and considered that it could never lie, was curious and interested, the second lecture kicked in.
 In this, he presented the moral and ethical basis for his new religion.”

 Although Doyle may not have attracted any new converts to Spiritualism during his stay in the Steel City, it ultimately made no difference to the crowd that descended upon the Carnegie Music Hall.
-They were not present to hear “ghost stories,” after all, but to see the man who created Sherlock Holmes instead.
+They were not present to hear “ghost stories,” after all, but to simply see the man who had created Sherlock Holmes.

 Arthur Conan Doyle’s relationship with Holmes was always an up-and-down affair – Doyle even killed off the Great Detective at one point, only to resurrect him years later.
 Ironically, it is Doyle’s “pulp fiction” detective stories that have grown in popularity over the decades as opposed to his more accomplished historical novels, and his belief in Spiritualism is now nothing more than a footnote in the life of the esteemed author as well.